-General: Each nominee is to be judged qualitatively relative to the following six criteria (for the Environmental Excellence in Weapon System Acquisition category, the factors for the six criteria are in separate judging guidance on page 40, rather than those listed below); cost effectiveness and results should be considered when evaluating nominees against each criterion.
+General: Each nominee is to be judged qualitatively relative to the following six criteria (see the separate Judging Guidance section for the Environmental Excellence in Weapon System Acquisition category); cost effectiveness and results should be considered when evaluating nominees against each criterion.
 Each nomination is to be considered separately as nominees are not to be compared against each other.
 All nominees should be evaluated using the information and accomplishments in their nomination packet, and not by any personal knowledge or impression.
 In evaluating individual/team nominations, the evaluation should consider capability and capacity for accomplishments relative to what can be accomplished by a single individual (for individual nominations), or by a team with multiple individuals (for a team nomination).
 Judges will evaluate nominations based on individual merit using the following criteria, and should keep in mind that a team is uniquely situated to accomplish far more than individuals acting on their own.
 Additional judging criteria applicable to each specific award are noted in the nomination instructions for that award.